ReallReaper/Strawberry-Spoofer-Crack/README.md

 # Strawberry-spoofer-crack
-yes, again cracking this spoofer for eac and be just change the disk values
+yes, again cracking this spoofer for eac and be it only changes the values of the disk